Looking for something? Search Here »

 What about dog walking or in home minding?
 Thanks to Dave, Jo & Kayla Williams for this photo!

-7. Now develop a constitution.
+7. Now develop a constitution to set up your company.

 Fill in all the go to ASIC forms and get your business an ACN, OR use a corporate service provider (eg Patricia Holdings Pty Ltd) to do the work for you.

-8. Now work out what operating licenses you need eg for water, waste, etc.
+10. Now work out what operating licenses you need eg for water, waste, etc.

 The best way to find out which operating licences you need is to visit the Business Licence Information Service (BLIS) website for your State: